 Starlight Theatre – Very cool showcase club and restaurant in the historic movie theatre building.
 After a few beers, go outside and look at the stars.
 This was the old mining camp office complex.
 The porch is famous world-wide.
 Get there early, grab a beer at the Terlingua store, find a seat and listen to the conversations or the music.

-Try the chicken-fried antelope steak.
+Try the chicken-fried steak, it used to be antelope.
+Currently, wild boar.
 2 for 1 burgers on Mondays.
 Good Mexican food.
 Try the Prime Rib salad.

 Local singer-songwriters during the week.
-Weekends and during “the season” look for high-quality Austin acts like Slim Richie and the Ghosts.
+Weekends and during “the season” look for high-quality Austin acts.

 The saloon has a good selection of beer, wine and your best chance of finding a decent single-malt scotch on this stretch of the border- but, you’re gonna pay “country club” prices for it.
 Bring that gold card and be prepared to use it.

 The restaurant delivers to the bar, so you can sit on the leather couch and watch sports- even while the band is playing.